Previous Candidates & College Candidates

-- If you are a first time college applicant who graduated high school in 2012, you may use your senior year teacher or your college professor.
+- If you are a first time college applicant who graduated high school last year, you may use your senior year teacher or your college professor.

-- If you are a first time college applicant who graduated high school prior to 2012, you must use your college professor.
+- If you are a college applicant who graduated from high school more than one year ago, you need to use your college professor.